jcomicrelief/text_RPG/README.md

 Limitations: setting (work VS home), programs (Codecademy & Notepad++ VS PyCharm), time (if you don't have time, you MAKE time), personal understanding of language

-Main Issue: How to implement doors?
+Pondering Issue: How to implement doors?
 Through the Room class?
 Or create a Door class?
 Work "door status" into the Container class?

 Status: WIP